Prof-S/Prof-S.github.io/_pages/Research.md

 In particular, we are particularly interested in solving big data problems in high-throughput proteomics, genomics and connectomics using variety of high-performance architectures and algorithms.

 There are **three to four separate research groups** working under Dr. Saeed.
-You can learn more about my research group (which is a parallel computing and datascience group) and our progress at <a href="https://saeedlab.cis.fiu.edu/" target="_blank">Saeed Lab</a>.
+You can learn more about my research group (which is a parallel computing and datascience group) and our progress at <a href="https://saeedlab.cis.fiu.edu/" target="_blank" style="color:#FF0000;">Saeed Lab</a>.